gchq/event-logging-schema/docs/schemaActions/authenticate.md

 * **CachedRemoteInteractive** - When cached hashed credentials are used to logon to a computer over the network using RDP or similar.

-* **CachedUnlock** - When cached hashed credentials are user to unlock a password protected screen lock or screen saver.
+* **CachedUnlock** - When cached hashed credentials are used to unlock a password protected screen lock or screen saver.

 * **Proxy** - TODO